Using the best carbon steel pans, you’ll enjoy a much more rewarding kitchen experience.

 Note that your pan is going to discolor, but that’s not a problem.
 This happens during seasoning.

-Simply repeat the process if you notice rusts or food starts sticking to the surface.
+Repeat the process if you notice rust or food starts sticking to the surface.

 Here’s what you do:

 - Apply up to two teaspoons of oil according to the side of your skillet.
 Be sure to coat the entire surface of the skillet or pan on the inside and outside.
 Then, wipe away the oil with a paper towel.
-Put the paper towel aside
+Finally, put the paper towel aside.

 - Next, you’ll notice the skillet smoking.
 This indicates that the oil is breaking down.
-Just let the smoking continue for two minutes before turning the heat off.
-Completely cool the skillet
+Let the smoking continue for two minutes before turning the heat off.
+Completely cool the skillet.

-Simply rinse the skillet with water while scrubbing gently.
+Rinse the skillet with water while scrubbing gently.
 Use a sponge or soft-bristled brush if needed.
 Do not use an abrasive scrubber or harsh soap.
 You can dry your pan over a warm burner.
-Finally, you can prevent the pan from rusting by applying a thin coating of oil to the surface.
+Finally, you can prevent the pan from rusting by applying a thin oil coating to the surface.

 Well, you should now have a clear idea about the best carbon steel pans.